CODE-GXNG/RL-GXNG/README.md

 The scores data will be saved to the tmp_path.
 The model will have its checkpoints saved with the name MODEL_NAME to the MODEL_SAVING_DIR

 ### NE.py
-An An executable file used to carry out the NE algorithm, using both GA and PSO as optimisiers.\\
+An An executable file used to implement a the Value based NN optimised with the NE algorithm, using both GA and PSO as optimisiers.\\
 The model is saved to output.zip.
 It can be loaded with the NN.load_model()

 ### environment.py